spiral/docs/filters/composite.md

 }
 ```

-> You can skill use `address` key internally, errors will be mounted accordingly.
+> You can skip using the `address` key internally, errors will be mounted accordingly.

 ## Array of Filters
 You can populate an array of filters at the same time.
 Use array with single element pointing to filter class